cgeo/cgeo/README.md

 ### Code coverage / Emma ###

 A code coverage report can be generated with Emma.
-A little how-to (german) can be found at http://www.blafoo.de/blog/index.php#param=id_32
+A little how-to (German) can be found at http://www.blafoo.de/blog/index.php#param=id_32

 License
 -------